This post contains affiliate links.

 It’s best to have the concrete base cured before delivery so that the hot tub can be put into its final resting place upon delivery.
 Attempting to move a hot tub after delivery is going to be difficult.

 Shade – Do not place your hot tub in direct sunlight.
 Although it might sound pleasant, the intense heat can be pretty uncomfortable when you’re trying to relax and can cause cracks in the concrete.
 The sun’s UV rays also burn up the sanitizing chlorine in your spa, meaning you’ll have to balance the water more often.

 Distance – Try to keep your hot tub as close to your home as possible.
 Studies show that the nearer a hot tub is, the more use it gets.
 Think about having to traipse across your yard after a nice warm soak on a cold winter evening.

 Electrical – The further away your hot tub is from the main breaker box, the more expensive it’ll be to wire it in.
 For safety, hard-sided hot tubs need to be connected to a ground fault circuit interrupter.
 You must never use an extension cord with your hot tub.

 Water source – Try to keep your hot tub as close to a water source as possible.
 You’re going to have to drain the water every three months and perhaps perform regular top-ups between times.
 Again, the closer the water, the more likely you are to keep up with the routine.

-Drainage – Locating your spa near a private septic system or sanitary sewer system makes life easier when it comes to emptying your spa water.
-Draining hot tub water onto your lawn is possible as long as you follow certain steps.
+Drainage – Locating your spa near your private sanitary sewer system makes life easier when it comes to emptying dirty spa water.
+Draining spa water onto your lawn is possible as long as you follow certain steps.

 Privacy – The last thing you want while trying to relax is to have your neighbors peering through a window at you.
 Installing a fence or planting a wall of greenery around your spa not only provides privacy but also helps to absorb sound.